atrial-albumen/atrial-albumen.github.io/_posts/2023-05-25-digital-sheet-music-setup/2023-05-25-digital-sheet-music-setup.md

 ---

 ## The reason for this post

-I've been doing a ton—a TON—of web browsing, looking through people's digital sheet music setups.
-Why?
-Well, for a year I've been reading from a 2020 iPad Air (just an awesome iPad, and I can't recommend it enough if you're in the market for one for general use).
-I just finished my first year of graduate school, which critically included playing and performing Brahms' Piano Quartet No. 1 in G Minor.
-Two major takeaways:
-* An iPad + a bluetooth page turner is an amazing combo when you have 120+ pages to flip, and
-* If you're looking at an 11-inch display, a piano quartet full score is on the small side.

-I’m doing some more chamber projects this coming academic year, so I'm considering biting the bullet and trading in my Mac and iPad for a 12.9" iPad Pro (probably a 2021 model, refurbished from Apple).
-I wouldn't have considered trading my Mac in because I use Final Cut Pro and Logic Pro but...now Apple has iPad versions for these.
-ANYWAY, after hours on the internet trying to see iPads what other pianists and musicians are using and how they are using them, I found that most of the articles are from early 2022 at the latest.

-SO—without further ado—here is my iPad Air setup for reading sheet music in 2023 (and I'll update this if I decide to upgrade).
+I've been doing some browsing around at what other musicians are using for their digital music setups.
+Most of the articles I'm finding are from early 2022 at the most recent, so I thought I'd drop what I've got going on here.

 ## 2023 iPad Digital Sheet Music Setup
 ### The music: [IMSLP](https://imslp.org)
 Most of my music comes from IMSLP.
 What isn’t there, I find at my school’s library and…er…scan.
 Free-Scores, MusicNotes, J.W.
 Pepper, and others offer online editions as well, though I haven’t used any.
 Between IMSLP and my school, I haven’t had to look hard for music.
 ### The device: iPad Air (2020)
-For everything except for reading multi-part or Liszt piano scores, I think the iPad Air is about as close to a perfect device as you can get.
+I think the iPad Air is about as close to a perfect device as you can get.
 It’s an overall great size for browsing and note-taking.
 And honestly, it's been a great size for living in my backpack and reading scores from.
-It’s also a great price (I got mine used for $400 which is great for what it is compared to the iPad Pro models).
+It is on the small size at 10.9" or whatever, which hasn't been a problem except for certain chamber scores.
+But even still, if you have a high quality scan it's legible.
+The Air is also a great price (I got mine used for $400 which is great for what it is compared to the iPad Pro models).
 ### The apps
 #### [forScore](https://forscore.co/)
 I was skeptical… This app gets so much hype in the music world.
 It’s ubiquitous with digital, iPad sheet music.
 Plus it’s a paid app.
 I tried the free version of Piascore for a few months, and it was ok.
 I got by with it, but for my birthday a friend gave me an Apple gift card.
 Along with some other apps, I purchased forScore.
 And now I’m a believer.
 I recently followed the [London Musical Theatre Orchestra’s guide for using an iPad for sheet music](https://www.lmto.org/lmto-ipad-guide/), and I’m now an even bigger fan.
 You can enable iCloud sync, so you always have a backup.
 IMSLP also has an app, but I haven't used it in a long time and honestly am content with forScore.
 I crop my music pretty close—I keep almost no margin on my music.